algotrade-research/SmartBeta/README.md

 # Abstract
-The objective of this project is to evaluate the smart beta strategy for recommending the best daily stocks to invest in.
-This strategy integrates information from technical indicators based on daily stock prices, as well as financial statement data on a quarterly and yearly basis.
-Each day, three stocks will be selected for purchase, with positions held for a three-month trading period.
+This project evaluates the smart beta strategy for recommending daily stock investments.
+The strategy integrates technical indicators derived from daily stock prices and financial statement data on a quarterly and yearly basis.
+Each day, three stocks are selected for purchase, with positions held for a three-month trading period.

 # Introduction
-The project aims to develop a smart beta strategy for stock selection in the VN100 market, focusing on the integration of technical indicators and financial statement data.
-The strategy will be evaluated based on its performance in recommending daily stocks for investment, with a specific focus on the top three stocks to purchase each day.
-The positions will be held for a three-month trading period, allowing for a comprehensive assessment of the strategy's effectiveness.
+This project aims to develop and assess a smart beta strategy for stock selection in the VN100 market by combining technical indicators and financial statement data.
+The strategy is evaluated based on its ability to recommend the top three daily stocks for investment.
+Positions are maintained for a three-month trading period to ensure a comprehensive assessment of the strategy’s effectiveness.

 ## Installation
 1. Clone the repository: